yieldprotocol/vault-v2/src/variable/Readme.md

 ## VRWitch

 It is the liquidation engine built on top of the existing Witch for the fixed rate lending.
+You can refer to [this](https://github.com/code-423n4/2022-07-yield) for more details on the Witch.

 ## VYToken

+`VYToken` is a mechanism that allows user to lend their assets as we.
+The `VYToken` is a ERC20 token that represents the amount of asset lent.
+The `VYToken` can be burnt at any time to get the lent asset back.

 ---

 # Terminology

 - `base` - The asset that is borrowed.
 Eg. DAI, USDC, USDT, etc.
 - `ilk` - The asset that is used as collateral.
 Eg. ETH, WBTC, etc.